A simple decision in theory, a messy one in practice

 For foreign individuals you collect Form W-8BEN.
 For foreign entities (corporations, LLCs registered abroad, partnerships) you collect Form W-8BEN-E. Both forms certify the contractor is not a US person and can be used to claim treaty benefits where one applies.

 Collect these forms before the first payment, not after.
 The IRS expects them on file at the time of payment, and a missing form can flip the contractor into a default 30 percent withholding bucket.
+For the form most US companies collect, our W-8BEN collection checklist walks the six steps, and our guide on how to collect a W-8BEN from a foreign contractor covers what to verify on it.

 Step 2.
 Determine where the services are performed